markattarcolgate64/open-vending-bench/README.md

 - **Economic Environment** - Customer behavior modeling with price elasticity
 - **Vending Machine** - Physical machine simulation with inventory slots
 - **Database Logging** - State tracking and analytics
+- **Inventory Management** - Orders, storage, vending machine storage

 ### To finish
-- **Inventory Management** - Integration between orders and vending machine stock
 - **Lots of the tools & sub-agent** - Scratchpad, key-value store, vector database, there are many tools not ready yet you can find in the paper
+- **Stocking the vending machine** - Not currently stocking & selling items
 - **Analytics harness** - Measuring the outcomes of the simulation

 ## Ideas for future